 - lightproof double doors

-- space between them for a person and food deliveries
+- enough space between them for a person and food deliveries

 - for communication, a lightproof vent in inner door, small and closable

-- in cold climates, a Heat Recovery Ventilator, either with fiwihex core (Fresh-R) or Mitsubishi Lossnay core, eg Renewaire)
+- in cold climates, a Heat Recovery Ventilator, either with fiwihex core (Fresh-R) or Mitsubishi Lossnay core (Renewaire) (or other high-tech paper core)

-- airflow: passive or from truly silent fans (large, low RPM)
+- airflow: passive or from silent fans with silencers

 - manually adjustable airflow (possibly with smart controls)

-- private: somehow, get plenty of fresh air into the room without cold drafts.
+- basic: somehow, get plenty of fresh air into the room without cold drafts.
+See air > warmth.

 - super-insulated to Passive House standards to eliminate heating if possible